ni/nimble/packages/nimble-components/src/tabs/specs/scrollable-tabs.md

 ![Scrollable Tabs with Toolbar](./spec-images/scrollable-tabs-toolbar.png)

+#### Minimum scroll area width

+As the tab list view width is now resizable, we must consider the scenario where the view is shrunk considerably.
+Preventing the scrollable area from disappearing completely seems desirable, and so we will set the CSS `minimum-width` property on the container of the tabs to be `4 * ${controlHeight}` (wide enough for both scroll buttons and extra space to see a good portion of at least one tab).

 ## Alternative Implementations / Designs

 Another way to display tabs that would otherwise exceed the horizontal visible area is to provide multiple rows of tabs.
 If we ever wanted to provide this ability to a user, we could always provide an API that allows them to switch between a `scrollable` and a `stacked` mode.